canonical/ubuntu-pro-for-wsl/docs/diagrams/readme.md

 Diagrams in this directory are auto-generated.
 Any PR that makes changes in the `docs/workspace.dsl` file in this repo will trigger a GitHub action that updates the diagrams.
-This will add a new commit to the PR.
+This will generate a second PR that can be reviewed before merging with the first PR.

 # Contributing